UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 </h1>
 <p align="center">

-The range plot shows that the predicted values for mvp_share are, at least for these top four candidates for the 2018–22 seasons, not wildly off.
+The range plot shows that the predicted values for mvp_share are not wildly off for the top four candidates for the 2018–22 seasons.
 There are some player-year combinations (Damian Lillard, 2018; Nikola Jokic, 2019; and James Harden, 2020) for which the predicted value is very close to the actual.

 The table below shows whether the model correctly predicted the top four rankings for the 2018–22 seasons; the model accurately predicts which players are in the top four each season but doesn't always order them correctly.